Reduce methane emissions by converting flare gas into power at remote sites using Solar® Turbines Mobile Turbomachinery solutions

 Apart from oilfield genset applications, the SMT60 can also be deployed as a mobile emergency backup generator – as seen recently in Houston, TX in the aftermath of Hurricane Nicholas.
 The SMT60’s single trailer design and rapid, easy, setup offers customers reliable solutions anywhere that mobile backup or emergency power is needed.

-To watch the webinar, please use this link: CLICK HERE
+To watch this webinar, click the video above, or use this link: CLICK HERE

 To review SMT60 product specifications, please use this link: CLICK HERE